-Fuse the arts into your school's curriculum through free professional development workshops. artsFUSION OUTREACH provides arts education for elementary teachers and students in rural schools.
-Select an artist to come to your school for a learning activity for your students followed by an inservice opportunity for your teachers.
+Fuse the arts into your school's curriculum through free professional development workshops. artsFUSION outreach provides arts education for elementary teachers and students in rural schools.
+Select an artist to come to your school for an an inservice opportunity for your teachers or a learning activity for your students.

-For information on scheduling an artist, contact Carrie Trenholm at 435.865.8271 or email@example.com. artsFUSION is made possible by the generous support of the Sorenson Legacy Foundation and a grant funded by art works for kids!
+For information on scheduling an artist, contact Alisa Petersen at 435.865.8529 or firstname.lastname@example.org. artsFUSION outreach is made possible by the generous support of the Sorenson Legacy Foundation and the Beverley Taylor Sorenson Arts Learning Program.

 The Play's the Thing: Learning through Performance!